Gabriela-Patrichi/DVD-Library/README.md

 # Java: DVD Library Project

 **Overview**
 The purpose of this project is to demonstrate proficiency in basic Java syntax involving console input and output, basic file input and output, basic string/text manipulation, flow of control statements, expressions, and basic data structures such as arrays, Lists, and Maps.
-Additionally, you will demonstrate your proficiency in implementing the MVC design pattern and dependency injection.

 **Requirements**
 In this assessment, you will create a program that stores information about a DVD collection.
 The program must do the following: